odipar/jmanikin/README.md

 You can succinctly specify Objects, Identities, Messages, Conditions and Effects with Manikin *and* statically type them (making heavy use of Java Generics).

 Additionally, Manikin reduces the amount of Java boilerplate code to the absolute minimum by providing a fluent builder pattern to specify Messages.
-Java boilerplate can be even more reduced when you use modern constructs like [Records](https://cr.openjdk.java.net/~briangoetz/amber/datum.html) or by generating data classes with project [Lombok](https://www.baeldung.com/intro-to-project-lombok).
+Java boilerplate reduced even more with [Records](https://cr.openjdk.java.net/~briangoetz/amber/datum.html) or project [Lombok](https://www.baeldung.com/intro-to-project-lombok).

 ### Java, Scala and Kotlin
 The core abstract API is developed in Java 1.8 and has NO dependencies.
 There are also Scala and Kotlin versions available that are build on top of the core Java API but require less boilerplate.

-### Where are the tests?
+### Testing
-The property-based tests can be found in the Scala version of Manikin.
+Conformance tests can be found in the [org.jmanikin.test].
+You can call these tests from your favourite test library.

 ### Why?
 If you like [higher order state](https://www.cs.utexas.edu/~wcook/Drafts/2009/essay.pdf), but shy away from mutable shared state, you should try Manikin!